-Research has found that medications do have an advantage over a placebo for the short-term reduction of binge eating.
+Research has found that medications have an advantage over a placebo for the short-term reduction of binge eating.
 Medications have been shown to be 48.7% effective, while placebos have been shown to be 28.5% effective (

-In addition, side effects of treatment may including headaches, stomach problems, sleep disturbances, increased blood pressure and anxiety (
+In addition, side effects of treatment may including headaches, stomach problems, sleep disturbances, increased blood pressure, and anxiety (

 Because many people with BED have other mental health conditions, such as anxiety and depression, they may also receive additional medications to treat these.

-Summary Medications may help improve binge eating in the short-term.
+Summary Medications may help improve binge eating in the short term.
 However, long-term studies are needed.
 Medications are generally not as effective as behavioral therapies and can have side effects.

-Here are some additional helpful strategies you can implement yourself:
+Here are some additional helpful strategies:

-It’s characterized by repeated, uncontrolled episodes of eating large amounts of food and accompanied by feelings of shame and guilt.
+It’s characterized by repeated, uncontrolled episodes of eating large amounts of food and often accompanied by feelings of shame and guilt.